ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

     NATIVE_ORIENTATION=landscape
     FORM_FACTOR=tablet

-Methods for deriving values for these variables are below.
+The :ref:`Display-settings` section details methods for deriving values for these variables.

 Once you have adjusted the ``android.conf`` file to the display settings needed for your device, this file should be incorporated into your build.